ralphjsmit/filament/packages/actions/docs/01-overview.md

     ->url(fn (): string => route('posts.edit', ['post' => $this->post]))
 ```

+<UtilityInjection set="actions" version="4.x">As well as allowing a static value, the `label()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Setting a color

 Buttons may have a [color](../styling/colors) to indicate their significance: